 When?
 September 11, 2012-present

 What?
-Before becoming Clinton’s chief of staff, Cheryl Mills worked for Clinton on an unpaid basis for four month while also working for New York University, in which capacity she negotiated on the school’s behalf with the government of Abu Dhabi, where it was building a campus.
+Before becoming Clinton’s chief of staff, Cheryl Mills worked for Clinton on an unpaid basis for four months while also working for New York University, in which capacity she negotiated on the school’s behalf with the government of Abu Dhabi, where it was building a campus.
 In June 2012, Deputy Chief of Staff Huma Abedin’s status at State changed to “special government employee,” allowing her to also work for Teneo, a consulting firm run by Bill Clinton’s former right-hand man.
 She also earned money from the Clinton Foundation and was paid directly by Hillary Clinton.
 In a separate case, ABC News reports that a top Clinton Foundation donor named Rajiv Fernando was placed on State’s International Security Advisory Board.
 Fernando appeared significantly less qualified than many of his colleagues, and was appointed at the behest of the secretary’s office.
 Internal emails show that State staff first sought to cover for Clinton, and then Fernando resigned two days after ABC’s inquiries.
 Judicial Watch released documents that show Doug Band, a Foundation official, trying to put a donor in touch with a State Department expert on Lebanon and to get someone a job at Foggy Bottom.

 Who?
 Both Cheryl Mills and Huma Abedin are among Clinton’s longest-serving and closest aides.
 Abedin remains involved in her campaign (and she’s also married to Anthony Weiner).